kdy304g/HackingPredatorPreyDynamics/reports/final_report.md

 We start from the most simple model where there are only wolves and sheeps in the living environment.
 Agents are born with set amount of energy and each time they move, their energy is reduced by certain amount.
 For the population increase, agents reproduce under predetermined probability.

 ### Model
 Wolves and sheeps live on two dimensional square grid.
 The grid is initialized with set number of wolves and sheeps where they behave according to rules that govern their moves.
-More specifically, the model starts with 100sheeps and 40 wolves.
+More specifically, the model starts with 100 sheeps and 40 wolves.
 Location of agents is random on the 20 by 20 grid.</br>

 *Wolf rules* </br>
 1. Move randomly to an adjacent cell and decrease energy
-2. If on the same cell as one or mroe sheep, then eat a sheep and increase energy (eaten sheep dies)
+2. If on the same cell as one or more sheep, then eat a sheep and increase energy (eaten sheep dies)
 3. If energy < 0 then die
 4. With certain, probability reporduce